-If you are out, do not worry about the beeper going off - it stops on its own after a while.
-When you return, turn the Timer knob to the vertical [1] to return to manual cooking.
+If you are out, do not worry about the beeper going off, it stops after a while.
+When you return, turn the oven knob to 0 first, and then press [-1] twice to return to manual cooking.

-AUTO is Showing, but You Want to Revert to Manual Cooking
+AUTO is Showing, But you Want to Reset to Manual Cooking